Want to invest in a DLP 3D printer but don’t know which one’s right for you?

 We’ve looked at a lot of options here, and each printer has its strong and weak areas.
 Let’s go through each category and figure out which printer shines best where.

-Keep in mind they’re both expensive but both solid and reliable but are worth the price if you’re working professionally and/or can afford them.
+Keep in mind they’re both expensive but both solid and reliable and are worth the price if you’re working professionally and/or can afford them.

-Next, we have the best of both worlds, which is the Flashforge Hunter.
+Next, we have the best of both worlds, which is the Anycubic Photon D2.

-Its affordability and accuracy means it can offer really finely-accurate builds at a much cheaper cost than the Asiga and Envision One.
-It offers jewelry-casting resins and even a printing mode optimized for jewelry This printer also works really well if you want to print small figurines or similar objects.
+Its affordability and accuracy means it can offer really finely-accurate builds at a much cheaper cost than the Asiga and Flashforge.
+This printer also works really well if you want to print small figurines or similar objects.

 If you want a speedy printer that is still very accurate, the B9 Core 550 is great for industrial and hobby applications.